dalibra/autoregressive-generation-strategies-longterm-seqrec/README.md

 ## Examples

-Below you can find examples of training models and then testing them using different strategies, mentioned in the paper.
+Below you can find examples of training the models and then testing them using different strategies mentioned in the paper.

 #### Baselines:
 ```sh